cdapio/coopr/docs/docs/source/rest/services.rst

 (one of install, configure, initialize, start, stop, and remove) to automator details.
 The automator details is a JSON object containing a ``type``, which defines which automator type to use for that action, and ``fields``.
-Fields contains another JSON object which is a set of key values pairs required by the automator plugin.
+Fields contains another JSON object which is a set of key-value pairs required by the automator plugin.

 This example is taken from an example Hadoop namenode service.
-It uses chef as the automator type, which requires a script field and also allows an optional data field.
+It uses chef as the automator type, which requires a run_list field and also allows an optional json_attributes field.

 .. code-block:: bash